Uzbekistan profile

 Television

-- National Television and Radio Company - state-run, operates four networks including youth TV Yoshlar
+- National Television and Radio Company - state-run, operates multiple national and regional networks including flagship Ozbekistan and Uzbekistan 24 news TV

-- NTT (Non-Governmental TV Network) - national, operated by National Association of Electronic Media

 Radio